The data submission portal enables laboratories to submit data to the Brain Image Library. The key processes to submit data are:

 All datasets were generated from one specimen, but are from unique regions of interest on the specimen.
 Multiple datasets can be accommodated in a single submission.
 List the specimen multiple times in the specimen tab.
 Identify the specific region of interest in the locations column.
 Multiple donor lines must match exactly in the metadata spreadsheet (i.e. the specimen listed in specimen tab row 5 is the specimen for dataset row 5).
 Each dataset tab should have a corresponding image tab.
 There should be exactly one line in the instrument tab.

-All datasets were generated from one specimen – but use different experimental (machinery) parameters.
+All datasets were generated from one specimen – but used different experimental (machinery) parameters.
 Multiple datasets can be accommodated as a single submission.
 There should be exactly one entry in the specimen tab.
 The lines listed in the Instrument tab in the metadata spreadsheet must match exactly to the lines in the dataset tab (i.e. the instrument listed in instrument tab row 5 is the instrument for dataset row 5).
 Each dataset tab should have a corresponding image tab.

-After a metadata spreadsheet is prepared, select the submission collection it will be associated with.
+After a metadata spreadsheet is prepared, select the submission it will be associated with.
 Then select the Upload Metadata

 Note that while preparing the metadata spreadsheet, separate data directories need to be listed for each dataset in the submission.